Dima-369/ubuntu-uptime-menu-indicator/README.md

 Displays today's uptime with Gtk's AppIndicator3 library and displays a warning icon once a certain amount of hours (by default 5) are exceeded.

+The warning icon is from the clock-alert icon with more padding from https://materialdesignicons.com/.

 ## Notes

 * Use the `ubuntu` branch if you want to use it there.
 It uses different icons because the 1px transparent icon shifts the menu bar noticeably while it is barely visible on Elementary OS